PY44N/Gamehub/README.md

-# Gamehub
+# This Repo Has Been Moved

-This is the source for the website https://www.astrocore.net/ feel free to make a pull request if you think there is anything you can improve
+find the new one at https://github.com/AstrocoreGames/astrocore.net